Senators discuss system for paying college athletes

-WASHINGTON D.C.
-(WCMH) — College athletes will soon be able to make money off their name, image and likeness after the NCAA signaled earlier this year it was open to athletes making money from endorsements.
+WASHINGTON (NEXSTAR) — College athletes will soon be able to make money off their name, image and likeness after the NCAA signaled earlier this year it was open to athletes making money from endorsements.

 Now, Congress wants to make sure there’s one system in place to keep things fair as more states are passing laws to regulate how college athletes can make money while at school.